MezoFoundation/constitution/README.md

 There is a difference between voting power and organizational voting power.

-Inside of an organization a citizen has organizational voting power equal to the (% of their tokens they give to the organization)/(number of members).
+Inside of an organization a citizen has organizational voting power equal to the (% of their mezonos they give to the organization)/(number of members).

-Organizations can only be formed between members of the same standing/special holon.
+Organizations can only be formed between members of the same standing/special-sector.

 A citizen can give any amount of their voting power within an organization to anyone else within that organization.
 A citizen may take back their voting power at any time.